mukiwito/Pedotan-CC/README.md

 **

 ## User authentication and user data
-For the implementation of user authentication features, PEDOTAN make use of **firebase user authentication** feature.
+For the implementation of user authentication features, PEDOTAN makes use of **the Firebase user authentication** feature.
 With this feature, user registration and authentication will be handled by **firebase**.

-User can register an account using both email/password method and google provider method.
+Users can register an account using both the email/password method and the Google provider method.

-When user make a login, user will be given a **unique token** that will be used to accessing other API.
-Without this unique token, user may not get the API access for other features.
+When the user makes a login, the user will be given a **unique token** that will be used to access other APIs.
+Without this unique token, the user may not get API access for other features.

 Data of PEDOTAN users will be saved on to firestore database.
-Here are the detail of the stored data on firestore database.
+Here is the detail of the stored data on firestore database.

  - User Data
 	 - Email